Zaildar: Abolition

+India

+Kashmir

+Kashmir took lead in abolition of the Zaildari system where it was abolished in 1950.

+Rest of India

-Post the Indian independence in 1947, the system of Zails, Zaildars and Safedposh continued to exist till 1962.
-Then the system was abolished by CM of Punjab Partap Singh Kairon following demands from his ministers and Members of the Legislative Assemblys, because of conflicts between the elected MLAs and the Zaildars.
-Police and Tehsil officers had been giving more weight to the opinions of Zailars and this had undermined the MLAs.
+Post the Indian independence in 1947, the system of Zails, Zaildars and Safedposh continued to exist till 1964.
+Then the system was abolished by CM of Punjab Partap Singh Kairon following demands from his ministers and Members of the Legislative Assembly, because of conflicts between the elected MLAs and the Zaildars.
+Police and Tehsil officers had been giving more weight to the opinions of Zaildars and this had undermined the MLAs.
+For the purpose, an amendment was carried out in Section 28 of The Punjab Land Revenue Act, 1887 through Section 3 of Punjab Act 27 of 1964.

+Pakistan

+After India, Pakistan abolished Zaildari system in 1967.